 This picture is informed by (and neatly fits with) physics, particularly relativity and quantum mechanics.
 He is in the process of publishing a book, called Reality in Pieces: A Theory of How the World Is, introducing situationalism and its merits.

 His work in the Philosophy of Religion focuses on the ways that contemporary analytic metaphysics can open up conceptual space to make sense of Christian doctrines that have traditionally been philosophically puzzling.
 This connects to his work on the Metaphysics of Entanglement project.
 This project, funded by the Templeton Foundation, is investigating the metaphysics of the quantum phenomena of superposition and entanglement.
 It is hoped that new interpretations of the quantum case might open up the use of analogous metaphysical structures to give an account of the Trinity and the incarnation.

 Martin studied philosophy and theology at Oxford as an undergraduate and took an MA in philosophy at KCL, before returning to Oxford for the BPhil and DPhil in philosophy.
 Before taking up a position on the Entanglement project, Martin was the Salvesen Junior Fellow at New College, Oxford, where he remains a Junior Research Fellow.
 He has taught a range of subjects for a number of colleges in Oxford.
-More information and some of his publications can be found at the following site: http://oxford.academia.edu/MartinPickup.
-Feel free to email for further details.
+For more infomation see his personal site.